sachinchaudhary1808/nixos-dotfiles/README.md

 Welcome to my NixOS configuration!
 This repository contains my dotfiles and system configuration, managed using Nix flakes.

+## ⚠️ Disclaimer

+This repository contains my personal NixOS configuration tailored specifically to my workflow and preferences.
+While you're welcome to explore, use, or fork this configuration, please be aware that:

+- These configurations are optimized for my specific hardware and use cases
+- I make no guarantees about stability or compatibility with your system
+- Some customizations might be highly opinionated

+Use at your own risk!
+If you encounter issues while adapting this configuration, I may not be able to provide support.

 ## Table of Contents

 - [Overview](#overview)